Why do acts of kindness? How is being kind good for you? Is being altruistic ever not good for you or the recipient of your deeds?

 Enjoy giving these gifts throughout the year.
 When the urge to commit a random act strikes, take yourself up on it even if it seems silly or insignificant.
 You might be amazed by how much you are appreciated.
 Best of all, you will find that by giving, you receive the greatest gift of all.

 Whether you are formally volunteering or doing acts of kindness throughout the day, your mental and physical health will thank you.
+Compassion and kindness come from love, and love is a powerful force of healing.
 You will feel better about yourself and you will make a positive impact in the world.
 What can be better that that?